svpipaliya/bulk-rnaseq/README.md

  -   Gene Ontology
  -   STRINGDB

 The Snakemake workflow is still under progress and contents will be modified frequently.
-Below is a DAG of the rules used in the workflow.
+Below is the current DAG of the rules used in the workflow.

 ![Screenshot 2023-01-23 at 17 31 11](https://user-images.githubusercontent.com/61172011/214095023-591e9fc1-dff0-4798-ac86-416f29dfc44c.png)